Monday, April 26th, 2021 – Safeway

 We found a large, heavy piece of rubber near Safeway and left it in a recycle bin.

 We had no idea what it was and used Google Lens to search for it.
 Google found it immediately.
 It is the end cap for a speed bump.
 We hate those things, especially when they place them diagonal to the direction of travel.
-Actually, the faster you go over this type of speed bump, the less jostled you get.
+Actually, the faster you go with these types of speed bumps, the less jostled you get.
 It’s the wide, high, and gentle speed bumps that will launch your vehicle at high speed.
 Give it a try.
 Of course, you may need your shocks replaced more often.

 Finally, today we found an old Kodachrome film slide.
 It was dark and we couldn’t see what it was.

-However, when we got it home, we held it up to the light and got a reasonable photo of it.
+However, when we got it home, we could hold it up to the light and get a reasonable photo of it.
 It looked like a picture of the Washington coast with a highway below, but we don’t know of a rock arch.
 Okay, what about Google Lens.
 We fed the image to Google and it nailed it.

 The image on the left is from the slide we found.
-The one on the right is an Internet photo from 2017 of Arch Rock on Mackinac Island in Michigan.
-We don’t know when the photo was taken.
-Some slides have a develop date stamped on them, but this did not.
+The one on the right is a photo from 2017 of Arch Rock on Mackinac Island in Michigan.
+We don’t know when the photo was taken, some slides have a develop date stamped on them, but this one did not.
 However, according to this site, the cardboard mount design was used between 1995 and 2000.